gracikk-ds/ml-ops/README.md

 * Prepare model for deployment :white_check_mark:
 * Use FastAPI for the deployment :white_check_mark:
 * Wrap everything into Docker :white_check_mark:
-* Also prepare the service for cluster deployment :white_check_mark:
+* Also prepare the service for cluster deployment ❌
 -----
 **Part 5 - Python packaging:**
 * Prepare python code for packaging :white_check_mark: